Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 - Ardupilot flight controller paired with Gazebo or ROS.
 <br>

-Hector had the advantage of being very user friendly : everthing comes with the package, no need to install many softwares and is is low level so pretty easy to modify.
+Hector had the advantage of being very user friendly : everthing comes with the package, no need to install many softwares and it is low level so pretty easy to modify.
 DJI was very complete and accurate but would only work using the DJI hardware.
-Ardupilot was the most complete but a bit hard to understand its architecture with ROS or Gazebo.
+Ardupilot was the most complete but it was a bit hard to understand its architecture with ROS or Gazebo.
 <br>

 Yet, from what we tried, we would recommend **PX4 with ROS and Gazebo** for your project regarding our work and the previous one.
 In fact, it is the same architecture as Ardupilot but with ROS dependencies "built in" (PX4 and ROS are working together to give us this solution).
 Even though the documentation, examples and community is bigger for Ardupilot, we think that PX4 open source documentation would me enough.